PratyushSingh07/gsoc_proposal_23/mifos_proposal.md

 As an android developer my first and foremost goal is to master the Android SDK,Multithreading and other related technologies and create a portfolio of projects that would include personal projects, open source contributions, or projects done as part of my studies or work.
 As I gain more experience , I would want to specialize in UI/UX design along with enterprise app development and seek out for leadership roles.
 I would sooner or later venture into AOSP and get a grasp of low level android as well and transition into a full stack mobile developer.
-I am self taught like many other developers out there and Open Source Projects have played an integral part in my growth and thus I would give back to this android community by sharing my knowledge and expertise through blog posts, tutorials,speaking engagements and ofcourse by contributing to Open Source Projects.
+I am self taught like many other developers out there and Open Source Projects have played an integral part in my growth and thus I would give back to this android community by sharing my knowledge and expertise through blog posts, tutorials,speaking engagements and of course by contributing to Open Source Projects.
 <!-- <br><br><br> -->

 # **9. My Projects**
 <b>1.
 Cyclofit : </b><a href="https://github.com/PratyushSingh07/cyclofit"><i>Source Code</i></a><br>
 - Cyclofit is a safety and health monitoring system for cyclists
-- It tracks the heart rate,calories burnt, distance coverered and much more using the sensors integrated in a single device.Our device has a proximity sensor that can track any incoming vehicle by monitoring it’s rate of change of speed.
+- It tracks the heart rate,calories burnt, distance covered and much more using the sensors integrated in a single device.Our device has a proximity sensor that can track any incoming vehicle by monitoring it’s rate of change of speed.
 The data such as the heart rate are displayed into the app through an api
 - Worked with firestore , firebase , Coroutines created a community section in this app that implements a real time